DIRECTV NOW review

 Though the bugs are hard to get past, there are some things we liked about DIRECTV NOW.

 DIRECTV NOW does do some things better than PlayStation Vue and Sling TV.
-If you prepay for the first three months of service, you get a free Apple TV ($149 value).
-If you prepay for the first month of service, you get a free Amazon Fire Stick ($39.99 value).
-Those are awesome promotions, but we have no idea how long they will last.
+If you prepay for the first month of service, you get a free Roku Stick.
+Not a bad promotion, but we have no idea how long it will last.
 You can also add HBO to any DIRECTV NOW plan for $5 a month, which is cheaper than the standalone price for HBO NOW ($14.99 a month).
 The free streaming-device promotion and HBO for $5 a month are two big positives for DIRECTV NOW.

 Though we already talked channel selection, we haven’t mentioned DIRECTV NOW has more channels than PlayStation Vue or Sling TV.
 To compare, DIRECTV NOW has over 120 channels total, whereas Sling TV has 45 and PlayStation Vue has 90.
 More doesn’t always mean better—some channels just aren’t worth your time—but DIRECTV NOW’s cheapest plan has more than 60 channels.
 Sling TV’s cheapest plan only has 20 channels, and PlayStation Vue’s cheapest plan has 45 channels.
 If channels per dollar matters most, DIRECTV NOW offers more value than others.